 Our program in India was created for people who have a passion for global mental health and who are keen to explore how ancient Eastern methods like yoga and meditation can work harmoniously with modern medicine to promote positive mental well-being.

 Our placements are designed to give volunteers a greater understanding of cross-cultural relations, further knowledge in their field of study, and they’ll make a few friends and lots of lifetime memories.
 They’ll also be awarded with a certificate of participation and a reference from us upon successful completion of their program.
 These references can be submitted alongside any University applications or future job applications.

 Where will they be living?

 During their placement in Sri Lanka or Bali, our volunteers live in homestays with a local family and as part of the local community during the working week (Mon - Fri).
 All of our volunteers will live in groups, with others taking part on the same placement; they will never be living on their own.
-SLV.Global staff and coordinators will either be living in the same homestay as volunteers or nearby.
+SLV.Global staff and Peer Mentors will either be living in the same homestay as volunteers or nearby.
 Senior in-country management will also visit every week and London HQ is also in contact throughout their placement.

 Volunteers find their own accommodation for Friday & Saturday nights, and this is an amazing chance to explore the island with other volunteers.